 Resources are being developed to support commissioners and providers deliver the Five Year Forward View Next Steps, in line with the Integrated Urgent Care Service Specification.

 In partnership with HEE, the programme is developing a range of products for publication in 2017/18.
 These are the result of extensive research, engagement, piloting and testing activities with key stakeholders.
-Together they constitute the NHS 111 and Urgent Care Call Centre Workforce Blueprint, which will be referenced in the forthcoming Integrated Urgent Care Commissioning Service Specification.
+Together they constitute the Integrated Urgent Care/NHS 111 Workforce Blueprint, which is referenced in the National Service Specification for Integrated Urgent Care Services.

 The Blueprint will comprise the following elements: